-Important players in the concert of methods to support interactive multi-faceted data exploration are interactive lenses.
+Interactive lenses are an important class of methods to support interactive multi-faceted data exploration.
 The idea behind interactive lenses is to provide on demand an alternative visual representation of the data underlying a local area of the screen.
 This general concept is as simple as it is powerful and versatile.
-In early works on magic lenses, Bier et al. envisioned several possible instantiations of useful lenses, including lenses for magnifying visual items, adjusting graphical properties, querying precise data values, or dynamic filtering [BSP\93, BSF\94, SFB94, FS95, BSP97].
+In early works on magic lenses, Bier et al. envisioned several possible instances of useful lenses, including lenses for magnifying visual items, adjusting graphical properties, querying precise data values, or dynamic filtering [BSP93, BSF94, SFB94, FS95, BSP97].